zhulf0804/Verification-Code-Recognition/readme.md

 `python test.py`

-Test results can be seen:
+Test results are as following:

 ```
 label: 0, 4, 3, 5